PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 ## Concrete and in Context (no generic math!)
 When teaching a subject teach it in context of its application / use.
 This makes it more tangible and easier to grasp.

 Abstract math equations lose peoples attention.
-They aren't learning anything new, and those euqtions are nice... but generally not useful.
+They aren't learning anything new, and those euquions are just reiterating what they already know in a more... generic form... but generally not useful form for programming.

 "the concrete is almost always easier to follow that the abstract" -- https://www2.palomar.edu/users/jtagg/handbook/specific.htm

-##
-Start teaching with the end goal.
-Don't cover the elementary stuff in preparation from its future application, teach the elemetary stuff in the trenches as you are trying to achieve the end goal.
-As an example take a "Intro to Rendering" course.
-You state the objective as "how do we get 3D picture on a 2D screen?".
-Proceed to immediately start making a simple 3D renderer, then explain the dot product and use it.
-Then explain *basic vectors*, and use *basic vectors* to skew the world.